granulegazer/data-profiling-utility/SCREEN_FLOW.md

 # Data Profiling Utility - Screen Flow & Functionalities

 ## Overview
-The Data Profiling Utility consists of 5 main screens designed for CSV file profiling with a simple, intuitive workflow.
+The Data Profiling Utility consists of 5 main screens designed for CSV file profiling with a 4-step configuration wizard.

 ---